adamchainz/pelican_novapost/content/git-history-matters.rst

 A sample raw history
 ********************

-In the examples below, we will consider the following history and the question: how to include the work into `master` branch?
+Let's consider the following history and the question: how to include the work into `master` branch?

 Bernard forks a repository and works in a feature branch...